 You'll also need to find a charting platform and determine what your trading strategy is.
 Don't forget to review the trading strategies above for a quick overview of your options.

 It can be helpful to have your futures brokerage account in the same place as your charting platform.
-There are some companies that offer this, such as NinjaTrader and E*Trade.
+There are some companies that offer this, such as NinjaTrader and Discount Trading.
 In general, here are some things you might want to keep in mind when researching to find the best brokers:

 - What commissions does your futures broker charge?